 Hobbyists often get very attached to this fish.
 We have a lot of threads on the forum looking for fish name ideas and this is the primary species for these name idea threads.
 I'm not sure of the reason behind this but perhaps it's because they are often kept as the only fish in the tank and hobbyists become more attached to them than other species.

 It is called the Siamese Fighting Fish because of its behavior towards other males of the same species.
 Males will fight with other male conspecifics.
 You simply cannot keep two or more males in the same tank unless you have an extremely large fish tank.
 If more than one male is placed in the same tank, they will fight until only one of them remains.
 They will flare out their gill covers and erect their fins showing the other fish their fighting posture.
 This is a natural response that is for protecting their territory or to protect their eggs from rival males.
 This behavior is also why they are kept separated in small containers at the store.

 There are ways to see this flaring behaviour without introducing another male.
 One way is to use a small hand mirror and place it up against the tank glass so that the male may see his reflection.
 The male will mistake his reflection as another male and the fighting posture should then be displayed.
 Doing this too often may lead to an overly stressed fish though.

 You can get small tanks that come with dividers which will allow you to keep two in the same tank.
-Many keep them in a small betta fish bowl and they may live for a while in these small bowls.
-However, to get the most beautiful colors and optimal health for your fish, they will do better in a 10 gallon or larger betta aquarium with a heater that can maintain a constant temperature in the aquarium.
+Many keep them in a small fish bowl and they may live for a while in these small bowls.
+However, to get the most beautiful colors and optimal health for your fish, they will do better in a 10 gallon or larger aquarium with an aquarium filter and heater that can maintain a constant temperature and steady water parameters in the aquarium.

-If you are looking for bettas for sale the prices on this fish can actually get kind of high, especially for show quality.
+If you are looking for one to purchase the prices on bettas can actually get kind of high, especially for show quality.
 At your local fish store they are usually around $2 to $5.

 Betta Care Details

 Scientific Name : Betta splendens